Edj13/thomson_py/README.md

 The number of competing minima grows exponentially with N.  This means for even modest N (~100), advanced optimization techniques are required to determine the global minimum.
 Solving this problem is of theoretical interest, but also has practical application to viral capsid and colloidal self assembly problems.

-This code extends the Thomson problem to consider points with different charges.
+This code extends the Thomson problem to consider points with different charges (q >= 1).
 The program random configurations, then uses the basin hopping algorithm to find the global minimum.